yaqwsx/bcthesis/symdivine.md

 as a multi-purpose tool.
 During development of \symdivine, experiments with following combinations were performed:

 * \smt or \bdd store combined with algorithm for reachability.
 This combination produces a model-checker for safety properties that can handle input values.
-This approach was originally introduced in todo citatce vojta
+  This approach was originally introduced in \cite{Havel2014thesis}.

 * \smt or \bdd store combined with a standard algorithm for automata-based
   \ltl model-checking.
 During the verification, negation of specification \ltl